Álex Masogo

-Alejandro Martín Masogo (born 26 January 2001) is a professional footballer who plays as midfielder for Bulgarian First League club Beroe Stara Zagora.
+Alejandro Martín Masogo (born 26 January 2001) is a professional footballer who plays as midfielder for Singapore Premier League club Tanjong Pagar United.
 Born in Spain, he plays for the Equatorial Guinea national team.

 Career

 Masogo is a youth product of Atlético Madrid and Getafe, before beginning his senior career with Mirandés B in 2020.
 He followed that up with a year-long stint with Inter de Madrid.
 On 1 September 2022, he joined Leganés on a contract until 2024 and immediately went to Pontevedra on a year-long loan.
 On 17 July 2023, he again went on loan, this time to Melilla.
 On 1 February 2024, he joined San Fernando for the second half of the 2023–24 season.
 On 8 January 2025, he joined Yeclano.

 On 14 July 2025, Masogo joined Beroe.

+Masogo joined Singapore Premier League club Tanjong Pagar United on 14 September 2026.

 International career

 Masogo debuted with Equatorial Guinea in a 1–1 friendly tie with Cameroon on 6 June 2025, scoring his side's only goal.